Tabiul-Ifty/Virtual_Power_Plant/virtual-power-plant/Project_ReadME.txt

 Java 17
 Maven
 H2 database
-For some reason i couldn't install the PostgreSQL Database in my system.
-That's why i had to use H2 Database for this project, yet there are some limitation for this database but the code follows a stucture that if the database is changed there will not be any imapct.
+I couldn't install the PostgreSQL Database in my system for some reason.
+That's why I had to use the H2 Database for this project, there are some limitations for this database but the code follows a structure that if the database is changed there will not be any impact.

 #####Setup Instructions#####